Cyfrin/Updraft/courses/security/6-thunder-loan/49-section-6-recap/+page.md

 We were exposed to a whole new batch of vulnerabilities which include:

 - **Failure to Initialize** - as showcased by the Parity Wallet case study as well as our [**Remix example**](https://remix.ethereum.org/#url=https://github.com/Cyfrin/sc-exploits-minimized/blob/main/src/failure-to-initialize/FailureToInitialize.sol&lang=en&optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.20+commit.a1b79de6.js).
-Failure to initialize a protocol leaves it open to these values being initialize at an unexpected time, resulting in unintented protocol behaviour.
+Failure to initialize a protocol leaves it open to these values being initialize at an unexpected time, resulting in unintended protocol behaviour.
 - **Storage Collision** - we saw first had, through PoCs and [**Remix examples**](https://remix.ethereum.org/#url=https://github.com/Cyfrin/sc-exploits-minimized/blob/main/src/storage-collision/StorageCollision.sol&lang=en&optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.20+commit.a1b79de6.js) how altering storage slot assignments during a protocol upgrade can have dire implications.
 - **Oracle & Price Manipulation** - Using an AMM as an oracle can have unintended consequences with respect to asset price feeds.
 Dexs/AMMs are susceptible to having their prices manipulated via swaps on the platform.
 A decentralized oracle like a [**Chainlink Price Feed**](https://data.chain.link/) is a more secure route.